mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 Install of ruby-1.9.2-p290 - #complete
 {% endhighlight %}

-So, final piece of the puzzle: we like to use nginx and Passenger for serving our applications, pretty straightforward stuff so what we want to do here is we're going to `source` RVM because we need to use that for switching environments, choosing the Ruby we want.
+The final piece of the puzzle is our web server: we like to use [nginx][] and [Passenger][] to serve our applications so let's install and configure them.
+First we'll need to `source` RVM in order to switch environments...

 {% highlight console %}
 # source /usr/local/rvm/scripts/rvm
 {% endhighlight %}

-We're going to use Ruby 1.9.2...
+Now we can choose Ruby 1.9.2...

 {% highlight console %}
 # rvm use 1.9.2-p290
 Using /usr/local/rvm/gems/ruby-1.9.2-p290
 {% endhighlight %}

-And then we're going to install Passenger and we're just going to install a specific version that we want to use and then that's going to get the gems for us, compile any extensions we need...
+And then we're going to install a specific version of Passenger...

 {% highlight console %}
 # gem install passenger -v3.0.8